--We start to have discussions with you about what’s really important and try to guide you to do the best things that help your pet have as good a life as possible.
-The time remaining starts to get less important as we approach life’s sunset.
-Our emphasis shifts more to improving quality of life.
+We begin to have discussions with you about what’s really important and will guide you towards the best options for your pet as our emphasis shifts more to improving quality of life.
 (Which somewhat ironically – and happily - almost always improves life span too!)

 6. Consider reassigning the budget.
 We are far less concerned about vaccines in this group of pets.
 For example, rather than spending money on boosters in a 14-year-old cat, better to spend it on medication to improve comfort and mobility.

-The most important thing is to be aware which category your pet falls into.
-And then book in to see our team to find out what you need to do to restore or maintain optimal health.
+The most important thing is to be aware which category your pet falls into and then book an appointment to see our team to restore or maintain optimal health.

-We hope to have shed some light on the difference between senior and geriatric pets, plus given you some insight into how we think differently and designed our service differently to accommodate you and your older animal.
+We hope to have shed some light on the difference between senior and geriatric pets as well as given you some insight into how we think differently and have designed our service to accommodate you and your older animal.
 We absolutely love to see a grey muzzle either in the practice or at home and especially so if its tail is still wagging furiously!

 The truth is that most pets can live a great quality of life up to and including their last few days and hours with the right support and care from both you and us.
 So let’s partner up to make sure your grey muzzled one has the best care, regardless of age.